contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/tutorials/01_create-web-api.md

 ## Add a new Entity Store

-If you have not already done so, sign in to your APISpark account and open your **Dashboard**.
+If you have not already done so, sign in to your Restlet Cloud account and open your **Dashboard**.

 Create a new Entity Store.
 Click on **+ Entity Store**, select the "Full stack" **Type** and enter the **Name** "myStore".